 Rate, review and subscribe to our podcast

-Listen to Jonathan Charles, the EBRD’s Managing Director of Communications, in discussion with Sergei Guriev, former EBRD Chief Economist and currently Professor of Economics at Science Po, and Beata Javorcik, the EBRD’s Chief Economist who is also Professor of Economics at Oxford University, to discuss how to protect the world economy’s most vulnerable groups.
+Join Jonathan Charles, the EBRD’s Managing Director of Communications, Sergei Guriev, former EBRD Chief Economist and currently Professor of Economics at Science Po, and Beata Javorcik, the EBRD’s Chief Economist who is also Professor of Economics at Oxford University, to discuss how to protect the world economy’s most vulnerable groups.

-Listen to the first episode of Fearonomics on iTunes, SoundCloud or wherever you get your podcasts.
+Listen to the latest episode of Fearonomics on iTunes, SoundCloud or wherever you get your podcasts.

 Review our podcast on iTunes or tweet us @EBRD #Fearonomics